mdymen85/clientsapis/README.md

 To throw exception i used a Controller Advice.
 So when some exception is captured, the advice will handle and throw the exception properly, with all the information needed.

+### Cache

+Just to show some cache simple use, i annotated a method with a Cache, and then, after update this cached object, i evict the cache to get the object again an refresh the cache.
+I also developed a test to show how the cache doesnt go to the database to load a cached object.

 ### Testcontainer

 For testing purpose i develop a testcontainer to run a docker with the mysql database, so in every test session, it will lunch a new mysql container and test the application using that database.